marcduiker/marcduiker.github.io/_posts/2022-11-02-one-year-at-ably.md

 <iframe width="560" height="315" src="https://www.youtube.com/watch?v=59BZCQuRRkM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### What is pub/sub and how to apply it in C# .NET to build a chat app

+The demo is a .NET 6 console application that can publish or subscribe to messages which get delivered through Ably.
+The blog post also covers the basics what pub/sub is, the typical use cases, and benefits.

 <img class="u-max-full-width" itemprop="image" src="{{ site.url }}/assets/2022/11/02/console_chat.png" alt="Console Chat">